jcubic/jankiewicz-blog/blog/en/programming-advice.md

 understand it; you also need to process that knowledge by thinking about it, putting it all together, or by practicing and combining what you've learned with stuff you already know.

+But at the same time, you need to remember that if you struggle too much, you should ask for help.

 ## Conclusion

 Learning to code is a journey, and it’s not always easy, but it’s worth it.
 Start small with